cl2493/cs386/Deliverables/D.2 Requirements.md

 As a hiring manager for a hospital, I want to provide an easy housing directory for travel nurses so that they can easily find suitable accommodations near the hospital.

+As a travel nurse, I want a review-driven site so that I can better understand a property and its owner before commiting.

+As a property owner, I want a community of verified traveling professionals so that I can have peace of mind regarding my property.

 ## Issue Tracker
 Instructions: